 Growing mint in your garden?
 See how easy it is to dry fresh mint leaves to brew tea and more.
 Enjoy this refreshing herb all year long!

 Hello friends!
-I’m always brimming with enthusiasm as we start the month of May.
-If you’re a gardener, I’m sure you’ve been anxiously waiting to get outside to start some planting too.
-It’s still a bit early for us with impending frost, but I did pick up a few herbs that will live in our kitchen for now.
+I’m always brimming with enthusiasm during the growing season.
+If you’re a gardener, I’m sure you’re out checking your plants to see how everything is progressing too.
+It’s so satisfying to see it all unfold, isn’t it?!
+Although it’s still a bit early for us to enjoy any homegrown produce, I did pick up a few herbs at the garden centre that are ready to snip.
 One of my favourites to grow every year is mint.

-Oh, how I love using fresh mint in recipes all season long.
-Summer and fresh mint seem to go hand-in-hand.
-Don’t you agree?
+Oh how I love using fresh mint in recipes all season long.
+Hot summer weather and cooling mint seem to go hand-in-hand.

-Did you know you can dry fresh mint?
-It’s super easy to do and makes the best tea, both hot and cold.
-If you’re looking for a refreshing drink to try this summer, this ginger mint iced tea is a good one.
+Drying mint is super easy to do and makes the best tea, both hot and cold.
+Of course, we’re all looking for refreshing drinks to try throughout summer, and this ginger mint iced tea is both easy and satisfying.

 To dry, you can start with a fresh bundle from the grocery store, or cut stems from a plant in the morning when they’re plump.

-Hang bundles upside down in a warm, dry and dark place with good ventilation for a week or so to get rid of the moisture.
+Hang mint bundles upside down in a warm, dry and dark place with good ventilation for a week or so to get rid of the moisture.
+Be sure the humidity is low.
+Our kitchen pantry works well.
 Drying time will vary.
 You may need to tighten the string at the bottom as the stems shrink.

 Gently remove leaves from stems.
 Store in an airtight container up to 6 months.